asteca/ASteCA/README.md

 The code is still under (heavy) development.
 The latest release can be accessed [here][1].

-See the `CHANGELOG.md` file for a list of releases and the changes made in each.
+See the `CHANGELOG.md` file for a list of releases, the changes made in each and possible compatibility breaks with the previous version.

 ## To do